An Empirical Study of Many-Shot In-Context Learning for Machine Translation of Low-Resource Languages: Results

-\autoref{fig:bible_vs_indomain} shows that many-shot ICL from within the same domain (Wikipedia) is more effective than that of out-of-domain (Bible) across all languages.
+\textbf{Effect of Out-of-Domain Examples} \autoref{fig:bible_vs_indomain} shows that many-shot ICL from within the same domain (Wikipedia) is more effective than that of out-of-domain (Bible) across all languages.
 However, some languages do benefit more from the religious domain than others, such as Efik and Ibibio.
-This finding suggests that all hope is not lost if in-domain examples are not available; out-of-domain examples may still be used, especially if they are similar to the target domain.
+This finding suggests that all hope is not lost if in-domain examples are not available; out-of-domain examples may still be useful when they remain distributionally close to in-domain text—a closeness that depends on the language property.